ZyrusJian/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups:- displays all groups the current user is part of.
 3-new_owner:- changes owner of file "hello" to betty.
 4-empty: creates an empty file called hello .
+5-execute:- gives execute permission to owner of hello file.